BradenEM/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Proptypes assure you are getting the correct type of data.
+It will help with assuring the user has a flawless experience without running into any bugs.

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

+React’s lifecycle events allow you to update the applications state(s).

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?

+Basically it’s a function that takes a component and returns a new component.

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Typical CSS: styles are separated to their own file for each component, in some cases i suppose, so you know where to look for each individual component.

+Styled-Components: CSS is typed out within each components JS file and can also understand SASS.

+Inline-Styling: the style is placed on the same line as the element, high specificity.

 ## Project Setup